-In this post, you will study the Friulian text of Esodo 4, or the fourth chapter of the book of Exodus, where the subjects are Mosè cu la virtût dai spiei (Moses and the gift of marvels) and Mosè in Madian (Moses in Midian).
+In the fourth chapter of the book of Exodus, you read about: Mosè cu la virtût dai spiei (Moses and the gift of signs); Mosè in Madian (Moses in Midian).

 If you are arriving on this site for the first time, begin your study of the Friulian language here.